With his deep, in the trenches, agile experience, Bob Galen is widely considered as a "Coach of Coaches" in the agile community.

 Bob walks his talk by continuously learning and improving his agile capabilities.
 It's something he feels very strongly about and something that every RGCG coach supports as well.

-- In 2017, Bob is retaking David Anderson's Kanban Coaching Masterclass.
+In 2017, Bob attended David Anderson's Kanban Coaching Masterclass.

 In 2017, Bob attended the Trans4Mation Agile Leadership class, which covered the Integral Agile Framework.